 In the past, I have used a few different mediums, namely watercolours, oils, acrylics and gouache.
 I am currently painting with the medium of oils again.
-This time with water-soluble oils as I prefer the lesser toxicity compared to traditional oils, while still creating rich, authentic looking colours that oils are so noted for.
+This time with Winsor & Newton water-soluble oils as I prefer the lesser toxicity compared to traditional oils, while still creating rich, authentic looking colours that these oils are so noted for.